How Early Payment Can Help Your Business Survive a Recession

 An early payment program can be another source of working capital for your company.
 That’s especially useful during times when cash is hard to come by.

 This kind of flexible funding is especially crucial during a recession.
-In an economic environment when borrowing rates are plunging, having a program that offers variable rates based on the federal funds rate or LIBOR can help you avoid paying excessive interest on your invoices.
+Having a program that offers variable rates can help you avoid paying excessive interest on your invoices.

 Early payment can also serve as an alternative to traditional financial partners.